graphql-python/graphene/docs/types/objecttypes.rst

 Implicit staticmethod
 *********************

 One surprising feature of Graphene is that all resolver methods are treated implicitly as staticmethods.
 This means that, unlike other methods in Python, the first argument of a resolver is *never* ``self`` while it is being executed by Graphene.
-Instead, the first argument is always :ref:`ResolverRootArgument`.
+Instead, the first argument is always :ref:`ResolverParamParent`.
 In practice, this is very convenient as, in GraphQL, we are almost always more concerned with the using the parent value object to resolve queries than attributes on the Python object itself.

 The two resolvers in this example are effectively the same.